-Annual budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP).
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles.
 The original budget is adopted by the Charter School prior to the beginning of the year.
 The legal level of control is the function code stated in the approved budget.
-Appropriations lapse at the end of the year, excluding capital projects budgets.
+Appropriations lapse at the end of the year.
 Supplemental budget appropriations were made for the year.